Robotic-Decision-Making-Lab/alpha/README.md

 ## License

-The Alpha 5 ROS2 driver is released under the MIT license.
+The Alpha 5 ROS 2 driver is released under the MIT license.